Increasing Cold Calling Success Rate: Insurtech Case Study

 Cold caller: “Hi Ben!
 I’m Alex, a sales representative from the X insurance agency.
 I’ve heard that you’re looking for a car insurance renewal, and I’d like to share with you a great offer we have.
 Do you have a couple of minutes to discuss this?”

 A common reason for all those nos is that many cold callers sound like spammers.
 However, an insurance company can improve its chances of making successful cold calls with the help of machine learning (ML).
 Alike in the case study we describe below, ML provides the company with great insights into the relationship between spam calls and underperformance so the company could use this info to refine the strategy of cold calls.
+Therefore, we recommend that you take a closer look at our case of using machine learning in cold calls.

 The declining success rate of cold calls